airladon/FigureOne/scratch/trig2/script.md

 Let's now find our last two ratio names by growing the triangle again so that now the *opposite* side is one.

-Now this triangle is similar to our tan sec triangle in that is has a side, that isn't the hypotenuse, of length one, but now it is adjacent to the *complementary angle*.
+Now this triangle is similar to our tan sec triangle in that is has a side of length one, but now it is adjacent to the *complementary angle*.
 Therefore the side opposite the complimentary angle is the tangent of the complementary angle, and so we call this the complementary tangent, cotangent, cotan or just cot for short.

 Similarly, the hypotenuse over the adjacent is the secant of the complementary angle, which we call the complementary secant, cosecant, cosec or just csc.